mbeddr/mps-platform-docs/src/doc/docs/aspects/editor.md

     Use the language ^^com.mbeddr.mpsutil.editor.querylist^^ from {{ mps_extensions() }}.

 ## Editor Declaration

+This section contains some more advanced topics and questions when defining editors.

 !!! question "Is there a disadvantage to using the indent layout instead of the indent cell mode?"